 Four bathrooms are available at the back of the boat and should be used as directed to keep from getting clogs or backed-up toilets.

-Once the boat docks at the island, you must remove all of your belongings from it.
+Once Yankee Freedom docks, you must remove all of your belongings.
 You can come back and forth as you wish once the boat has been cleaned and cleared should you want to rest, escape the direct sun, or otherwise.
-You will come back to the boat between 11 AM and 12:30 PM to eat your lunch, included in your ferry ticket price.
+You will also come back to the boat between 11 AM and 12:30 PM to eat your lunch, which is included in your ferry ticket price.

 Spending Time at Dry Tortugas National Park